 In this error we are also like Abraham in Genesis 15:1-2, where God declares “Abram!
 I am your shield.
 I am your exceedingly great reward”.
 In response,Abraham did not even say thank you. he complained that he did not have what he wanted.
 Here we can see the problem with misunderstanding the True blessing of God for the redeemed, which is His presence with them regardless of their state of material affairs.
 Our error concerning our uniqueness before God, and the blessing that guarantee , has left the church wanting more rather than being content with the presence of God, through Jesus atonement on our behalf.

-Also adding to this mess is the predominance of the pre-tribulation rapture view concerning eschatology.
-I am not seeking to debate its theological merits or lack in this post, but I will speak to the religious cultural phenomenon that has arisen as a by-product of this view.
+Also adding to this mess is a wrong headed view of the pre-tribulation rapture.
+I am not seeking to debate its theological merits, but I will speak to the religious cultural phenomenon that has arisen as a by-product of this view.
 What is it that I am referring too?
 The idea that before it gets real bad in the way of persecution, the Lord will get His church off this rock we call earth.
 This has practical significance.

 Only a few years after my wife and I became follower of Jesus, while listening to a sermon, our pastor blurted out…

 “You see this building we just built?
 Well, after we have been raptured, the Antichrist can have it!
 We won’t know or care.
 We will not suffer, we will be with Jesus”.